Assisted Living

 • Purchasing a Medicaid-friendly annuity (This can be done at any time.)

-• Creating and funding an irrevocable trust (You must wait five years before applying for Medicaid.)
+• Creating and funding an irrevocable trust (The senior must wait five years before applying for Medicaid.)

 • Transferring a home using a “lady bird deed,” which is a life estate deed that allows the owner to maintain control of a property until they die, at which point the property automatically transfers to their chosen beneficiary without going through probate (This option is only available in some states.)

-Who pays for a nursing home during the penalty period?
+How do we pay for a nursing home during the Medicaid penalty period?

 SHARE THE ARTICLE